 As you consider your pastor’s salary please investigate designating some or all of your pastor’s salary as Housing Allowance.
 It costs the church nothing and is a tremendous tax benefit to the pastor.
 We highly recommend that the church and/or pastor consults a tax preparer who truly understands this unique aspect of pastoral taxes as it could potentially save the pastor $1,000s.
 Call Generate at MCUSA HQ (260-747-2027) or email firstname.lastname@example.org if you need help finding someone.

 The unique needs for a church and its ministry require careful selection of an insurance carrier.
 Whether churches and related ministries, schools, camps, and colleges you will need to find a company that provides specific insurance for you and is familiar with the needs of your ministry.
-Numerous companies provide insurance to churches and ministries, however, from our experience and hearing from the churches in the Missionary Church, we can only recommend one of them: Brotherhood Mutual Insurance Co.
+Numerous companies provide insurance to churches and ministries, however, from our experience and hearing from the churches in the Missionary Church, we can only recommend one of them: Brotherhood Mutual Insurance Company.

 Medical insurance is a major financial burden for individuals, pastors, employers and the nation.
 Please consider carefully how the church will help pastors with this area of need.
 We would encourage very clear conversation between church leadership and pastors about this issue and that the church makes sure that pastors have some form of coverage.
 An increasing number of pastors are able to be added to their spouse’s coverage at a more reasonable rate than obtaining their own and a church could pay that instead.